Sikh Light Infantry: Culture

 The chakram and kirpan are traditional and iconic weapons of the Akali Nihang order, a religious warrior monk order started by Guru Gobind Singh in the 18th century.
 The Mazhabi Sikhs dominated this order throughout the 18th and 19th centuries.
 The chakram and kirpan were thus combined to make the Sikh Light Infantry cap badge.

 Due to the cultural origin of its recruits, the regiment maintains not only a strong Sikh culture but a strong Punjabi culture.
 Bhangra, a popular folk dance of the Punjab, is a regular pastime of the soldiers.
 Sikhism plays a strong role in the day-to-day life and functioning of the regiment and its soldiers some of which have Chakrams on their turbans.
 The regiment maintains its own regimental gurdwara for the daily worship for its soldiers.
 The religious life of the soldiers sees them conduct shabad kirtan and all other aspects of Sikh worship.
 The teachings of Guru Gobind Singh and the notion of sant-sipahi ("saint-soldier") play a large role in regimental life.
 Historically, the Mazhabi Sikhs have long served in the armies of Guru Gobind Singh and in the later Khalsa Army raised by Ranjit Singh, which forged and established the Sikh Empire.
 Most times before entering battle Sikh soldiers said the Ardas and then went into battle.
 Before the Regiment was formed it was called the Rattray's Sikhs, who notably did not tie their beards and carried 3 foot long swords into battle.

-The regimental motto, Deg Tegh Fateh ("prosperity in peace and victory in war") is also derived from Guru Gobind Singh.
+The regimental motto, Deg Tegh Fateh is also derived from Guru Gobind Singh.
 It incorporates his teachings of peace, tolerance and community spirit, but also the duty to unsheathe the sword when a tyrant or oppressor threatens that ethos and refuses peaceful co-existence.
-The battle cry of the regiment is "Jo Bole So Nihal, Sat Sri Akal!" meaning "He who recites the name of the lord, shall forever be victorious!"
+The battle cry of the regiment is "Jo Bole So Nihal, Sat Sri Akal!".

 Recruitment

 Members of the regiment on Red Square during the 2020 Moscow Victory Day Parade.

 The Sikh Light Infantry is a "single caste" regiment.
 Its soldiers are recruited only from Mazhabi and Ramdasia Sikhs.
-Mazhabi Sikhs must provide identification certificates showing their status as Mazhabi Sikhs for eligibility to join the regiment as well as meeting the other minimum standards.
-Like all Indian Army regiments, officers can come from all regions and communities in India.
+Ramdasia Sikhs and Mazhabi Sikhs must provide identification certificates showing their status as Mazhabi Sikhs for eligibility to join the regiment as well as meeting the other minimum standards.
+Like all Indian Army regiments, officers can come from any of the regions and communities in India.

+Under the Agnipath scheme, Agniveers are recruited into the Sikh Light Infantry for a four-year term of service.
+They undergo standard military training and are integrated into operational units alongside regular soldiers.
+After completing their term, a proportion may be selected for permanent induction into the regiment, while others are released in accordance with the scheme’s provisions.

+Agniveer Kulveer Singh of the 7th Battalion, Sikh Light Infantry was awarded the Sena Medal (Gallantry) in January 2026, becoming the first Agniveer to receive the decoration, while on an operational assignment along the Line of Control.